TEXflip/AppliedRoboticsStudentInterface/README.md

                         const std::vector<cv::Point2f> &dest_image_points_plane, cv::Mat &plane_transf,
                         const std::string &config_folder)
 ```
-It compute the transformation matrix to unwrap the image from the points taken before.
+It computes the transformation matrix to unwrap the image from the points taken before.

 using "projectPoints()" function, findPlaneTransform() projects the 3D points to a 2D image plane and then with "getPerspectiveTransform()" it computes the 3x3 perspective transformation of the corrisponding points.